 Every newsroom develops its own culture.
 You become aware of it the day you arrive, and it gradually becomes apparent through the news meetings, the tone of the editorial discussions, the stories chosen to be covered, how they are covered, how they are followed up, and the chat amongst the journalists working on those stories.

 You might have a great original story that you have researched and which contains exclusive elements, but, if it goes against the culture of the newsroom are you going to push it forward at the news meeting?
+Perhaps you will tone it down or find another way of getting it accepted?
+If you do, you are self-censoring.

 When I was a parliamentary/political reporter I was awarded a lobby pass.
 A lobby pass in the UK parliament gives journalists access to areas, MPs, and ministers, not available to other journalists.
+Having a lobby pass and becoming a ‘lobby correspondent’ is seen by many journalists as a career high.

 At my first lobby meeting I was keen to impress.
 So I asked the press secretary why so many businesses were closing in my home city of Liverpool resulting in job losses.
+The room went quiet.
+I didn’t get an answer.
+Another journalist, far more senior, filled the silence with what was clearly a more appropriate question.

 Afterwards, my news organisation’s chief political correspondent and a senior print journalist who was ‘lobby chair’ took me to one side.
 “We don’t ask those sorts of questions here – never ask a question without first consulting one of your seniors”.

 I was put in my place.
 From then on I did as I was told.
 I self-censored around the rules of the group I had joined.
-I had to or I would lose my lobby pass and within it access to stories.
+I had to or I would lose my lobby pass and access to stories.

 Legal and safety concerns